 As many diagnosed people find out, bladder cancer can be difficult to detect.
 However, it can sometimes cause out-of-the-ordinary symptoms, such as pelvic pain, frequent urination, and blood in the urine.
 People experiencing these types of symptoms may assume it’s a side effect of another condition, such as a urinary tract infection (UTI).

 As Michele learned, self-diagnosis of symptoms like these isn’t the best course of action.
-She had been experiencing blood in her urine off and on for a few months but initially thought it was symptoms of perimenopause.
+She had been experiencing blood in her urine off and on for a few months, but initially thought it was a symptom of perimenopause.

 Then things got worse.
 While she was away on a business trip in Alabama, she became unable to urinate.
 Also, the bleeding was getting heavier.
 She knew she needed medical help.